justinluong/justin-website/src/pages/blog/2020-04-23-how-i-designed-my-website.md

 ## Working from first principles

-Learning something new, I make the biggest improvements once I understand the fundamental building blocks of the topic.
-If I can put into words why I think something is good or bad, I can try to improve on it.
+When learning something new, I make the biggest improvements once I understand the fundamental building blocks of the topic.
+If I can put into words why I think my work is good or bad, I can try to improve it.

 What I've learned so far is that the visual design of a page implicitly communicates information to the viewer.
 It can help organise your message if done well or obscure it if done poorly.
 Here are some tips that have helped me: